Obafemi Ayanbadejo

-Pro Football Hall of Fame career.
-That touchdown reception belongs to Ayanbadejo.

-Early years
+Early life

-Ayanbadejo was born in Chicago to a Nigerian father and an American mother of Irish descent.
+Ayanbadejo was born in Chicago, Illinois to a Nigerian father and an American mother of Irish descent.
 His family moved to Santa Cruz, California just after his 11th birthday.
 He attended Mission Hill Junior High.
 As a high schooler he played football, baseball and basketball at Santa Cruz High School.

 College career

 Ayanbadejo played at San Diego State University where he was used as a tight end, receiver and out of the backfield.
-Prior to attending SDSU he began his college career as a two sport athlete playing football and baseball at Cabrillo College in Aptos, California.
-He was all Coast conference in both sports.
+Prior to attending SDSU he began his college career as a two-sport athlete playing football and baseball at Cabrillo College in Aptos, California.
+He was all-Coast conference in both sports.

 Professional career

 Minnesota Vikings

 Following his collegiate career at San Diego State, Ayanbadejo was signed as an undrafted free agent by the Vikings.
 He was cut by the team before the season began and did not play football that year.
 However, he was resigned by the Vikings in January, of 1998 and allocated to the London Monarchs of NFL Europe.
 That fall he resumed his Viking career where he spent time on both the practice squad and active roster.
 In 1999 he began the season on the Vikings active roster and was cut after week 3.
 He signed with the Baltimore Ravens in week 4 of the 1999 season.